I N T E R M E D I A • N O T E S & E X C E R P T S

 When Fluxus was invited to the famous Soho-Berlin exhibition in 1976, Miller was sent ahead to produce the elaborate Flux Labyrinth.
 He there presented “The Suitcase”, a live event with projections and found object, and performed in the Flux Harpsichord Concert along with other artists of the collective including George Brecht, Robert Filliou, Nam June Paik, Ben Vautier, Joe Jones, Robert Watts.

 Miller’s essential video interview w.
 Maciunas is well known, translated, cited and widely distributed. (see section on Artists Videos).
 It expanded into an extensive project of detailed conversations with other artists of the collective.
 After Maciunas departed, Larry organized the Flux-Concert at The Kitchen in NYC in 1979, which was based on careful research from extant performance scores, with a mission to be inclusive of the many associated artists.
-The Flux Concert at The Neuberger Museum followed in 1983, presenting classic works by numerous performers.
-Subsequently, Miller continued to organize and present concerts, projects and events at the requests of Dick Higgins, Alison Knowles, Nam June Paik, René Block, and for commissions by the Walker Art Center, Santa Barbara Museum, Whitney Museum and more.
+Following in 1983, Miller then organized the Flux Concert at The Neuberger Museum, presenting classic works by numerous performers including Ay-O, Robert Watts, Alison Knowles, Dick Higgins and Yasunao Tone.
+Subsequently, Miller continued to organize and present concerts, projects and events at the requests of Dick Higgins, Alison Knowles, Nam June Paik, René Block, and for commissions by the Walker Art Center, Santa Barbara Museum, Whitney Museum, Seoul NYMAX and more.

 Videotapes of compelling interview/conversations with the other artists, including footage from events Miller organized and directed in New York, Germany, Netherlands, London, Korea and the US, plus from many performances “on the road” in Europe with the collective group of Fluxus and related artists, are currently being organized for further study as original research material.